Open Bible Data Home About News OET Key

 Parallel 1COR 3:19

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI 1Cor 3:19 ©

-OET (OET-RV) because this world’s wisdom is foolishness with God, because as it’s written: ‘He catches out the wise in their craftiness.’
+OET (OET-RV)because this world’s wisdom is foolishness with God, because as it’s written: ‘He catches out the wise in their craftiness.’

 OET-LVFor/Because the wisdom of_ the _world this, foolishness with the god is.